Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 104 of Meeus index or 1057 from Brown series.

-The length of the lunation is 29 days, 6 hours and 56 minutes.
+The length of this lunation is 29 days, 6 hours and 56 minutes and it is 58 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2008.
-It is 58 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 48 minutes shorter than the mean synodic month length.
 It is 21 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 17:33.
-It is 13 days after previous perigee on 3 June 2008 at 13:08 in ♊ Gemini.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 1 July 2008 at 21:22 in ♊ Gemini.
+Moon is at apogee at 17:33 about 13 days since last perigee on 3 June 2008 at 13:08 in ♊ Gemini the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 1 July 2008 at 21:22 in ♊ Gemini.

 This apogee Moon is 406 229 km (252 419 mi) away from Earth.
 It is 821 km further than the mean apogee distance, but it is still 480 km closer than the farthest apogee of 21st century.

-8 days after descending node on 8 June 2008 at 09:15 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 22 June 2008 at 23:17 in ♒ Aquarius.
+8 days after descending node on 8 June 2008 at 09:15 in ♌ Leo the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 22 June 2008 at 23:17 in ♒ Aquarius.

-12 days since the previous standstill on 4 June 2008 at 11:38 in ♊ Gemini when the Moon has reached North declination of ∠27.527°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.510° at the point of next southern standstill on 18 June 2008 at 09:08 in ♐ Sagittarius.
+12 days since the last northern standstill on 4 June 2008 at 11:38 in ♊ Gemini when the Moon has reached North declination of ∠27.527° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.510° at the point of next southern standstill on 18 June 2008 at 09:08 in ♐ Sagittarius.

 In 2 days on 18 June 2008 at 17:30 in ♐ Sagittarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.